mpblatz/madness-unlimited/README.md

 ## Usage

-Click the 🏀 icon in your Chrome toolbar to open the panel, then hit **Reset Free Access**.
+Click the icon in your Chrome toolbar to open the panel, then hit **Reset Free Access**.
 The button will flash green when your access has been reset.
 Head back to [March Madness Live](https://www.ncaa.com/march-madness-live) and enjoy.

 ## How It Works

 The extension uses Chrome's `cookies` API to clear all cookies associated with `ncaa.com`.
-March Madness Live uses cookies to track your free preview usage — clearing them resets the counter.
+March Madness Live uses cookies to track your free preview usage.
+Clearing them resets the counter.

 ## Permissions